 Affording Immunotherapy: Strategies for Canadians

-So, what’s the deal with immunotherapy costs in Canada?
+So, what’s the deal with immunotherapy costs?

 The cost can vary greatly, ranging from a few thousand dollars to hundreds of thousands per year.
-For instance, a commonly used immunotherapy drug like pembrolizumab (Keytruda) might set you back anywhere from $8,800 to $17,600 annually, depending on your province.
+For instance, a commonly used drug like pembrolizumab (Keytruda) might set you back anywhere from $8,800 to $17,600 annually, depending on your province.

-Immunotherapy TreatmentAverage Cost (CAD)
+TreatmentAverage Cost (CAD)

 Nivolumab (Opdivo)$15,000 – $20,000 per month